jamescoleuk/lk/README.md

 `run_lib` still has its uses.
 I've worked in secure environments where I could not have installed a binary. `run_lib` is just a bash script.

 [fzf](https://github.com/junegunn/fzf) is wonderful.
 The `--fuzzy` option in `lk` comes from years of `ctrl-r` fuzzy finding through my shell history with `fzf`.
 I almost didn't implement this feature because I thought "why bother? fzf has already done it perfectly."
 Or rather I thought about piping from `lk` to `fzf`.
 But having the functionality implemented natively is the right thing for `lk`.
 But you'll notice, perhaps, that the rendering of the fuzzy search in `lk` draws a lot of visual inspiration from `fzf`. `fzf`, I love you.

-## Significant TODOs

-- [ ] Support other script types, e.g. JavaScript, Rust-Script, Python.
-- [ ] `--fuzzy` should write the `--list` command to the prompt, so what happened is in the history.
-Is this even possible?
-- [ ] Option to disable colours, for the colour blind.
-- [ ] Add a count to --fuzzy -- otherwise how does someone know to scroll up?
-- [ ] We ignore a bunch of stuff: this needs to be in config.